Fire Service Collaboration

 Will voters decide?

 Yes.
-The measures will likely appear on the ballot in 2025.
+The measures will appear on the April 22, 2025 ballot.
 GFR and OVFR voters must approve a merger as the first step in creating the new organization.

 Will there be a new name for the new organization?

-If approved by voters, the fire districts have agreed to jointly create a new name, brand, and organizational identity for the combined fire district.
+If approved by voters, the fire districts have agreed to jointly create a new brand and organizational identity for the combined fire district.

 What happens to our firefighters?